 Request for Applications

-TPCP is soliciting competitive applications in order to select an agency/organization to implement the Arkansas Tobacco Control Coalition (ATCC) in partnership with TPCP.
-Under this Request for Applications (RFA), TPCP seeks to develop a statewide network that will use a bilateral approach that combines elements of community engagement and youth action under a single contractor.
+TPCP is soliciting competitive applications in order to select an agency/organization to implement the Project Prevent Youth Coalition (PPYC) in partnership with TPCP.
+Under this Request for Applications RFA), TPCP seeks to develop a statewide network that will use a bilateral approach that combines elements of community engagement and youth action (branded as Project Prevent) under a single contractor.

 Request for Information